 The reason is Windows is an extremely tolerant OS.
 Microsoft has always tried to support everything.
 You can run most software written for Windows 95 (released in 1995) on the latest version of Windows 10.

-Over time, as you update the OS, install/remove software, the system accumulates lots and lots of redundant data, settings, and customization in the user’s account.
-Now, as you use the machine, Windows has to deal with all sorts of extras before it can perform actual tasks.
+Over time, as you update the OS, install/remove software, the system accumulates many redundant data, settings, and customization in the user's account.
+Now, as you use the machine, Windows has to deal with all sorts of extras before performing actual tasks.

 Better Windows 10 experience: Understanding the basics

 Within the scope of this post, two things you need to know: The user interface and the user profile.
 Both are quite basic, so if you're an advanced user, you can skip this part.
 But chances are you might learn a thing or two if you don't.

 Windows 10’s user interface: How to quickly find things